solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 The owning program will be the Sysvar program id:
 `Sysvar1111111111111111111111111111111111111`.

+Like traditional sysvars, the partitioned-rewards data PDAs should only be loadable as read-only.
+SIMD 0105 defines a method for demoting sysvar write locks, but depends on a list of addresses in code.
+If write-lock handling of dynamically addressed sysvars like these PDAs seems needed in the future, a new proposal should be introduced.

 ## Impact

 The change in this proposal does increase the number of "forever" accounts that